-Every barber has a preference, but do you know the real reason why one clipper creates a sharp, clean finish while the other excels at soft, blended fades?
-It goes much deeper than just swapping blades versus flicking a lever.
-The core of the detachable blade clippers vs adjustable clippers discussion lies in the cutting angle.
-One cuts the hair parallel to the scalp, creating a blunt, shear-like finish that makes the hair lay flat.
-The other cuts at a slight angle, leaving a softer tip on the hair strand.
-This subtle mechanical difference is the secret behind why the two tools produce such distinct textures.
-Understanding this is crucial for making intentional choices to achieve the precise results your clients are looking for, whether it's a flawless bald fade or a seamless taper.
+Every barber has their favorite clipper, but do you know the real reason one creates a sharp, clean finish while the other excels at soft, blended fades?
+It’s more than just swapping blades versus flicking a lever.
+The core difference between adjustable and detachable blade clippers is the cutting angle.
+One cuts hair parallel to the scalp for a blunt, shear-like finish.
+The other cuts at a slight angle, leaving a softer tip on the hair.
+This small mechanical detail is the secret to their distinct textures and is crucial for delivering the precise results your clients want, from a flawless bald fade to a seamless taper.

 Key Takeaways